Shinda Kahlon

 Satinderpal Singh Kahlon known professionally as Shinda Kahlon is an Indo-Canadian rapper, singer and songwriter associated with Punjabi music.
 Four of his singles have peaked on UK Asian and Punjabi charts by Official Charts Company; "Majhail" and "Brown Munde" have topped the charts.
 Kahlon released his debut EP Not By Chance in December 2020.
 Kahlon, alongside his label-mates AP Dhillon, Gurinder Gill and Gminxr works as a group under their label Run-Up Records.

-Career
+Biography

 Kahlon was born to a Sikh family in Dujowal, Amritsar district, Punjab, India and now is based out of Victoria, British Columbia.
 He started as songwriter for track "Fake" by AP Dhillon in 2019.
 Followed by a single "Faraar" with Gurinder Gill and AP Dhillon (credited as producer) under their own label Run-Up Records.